mohammadeunus/mohammadeunus/README.md

 ###

-- 🌱 I’m currently learning MLA
+- 🌱 Looking for internship
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute in Open Source projects

 ### Connect with me: